VictorPLopes/StayOnOrigin/README.md

-# THIS PROGRAM IS CURRENTLY BROKEN
+# EA BROKE THIS APP - USE [THIS](https://github.com/p0358/Fuck_off_EA_App) INSTEAD
-As of June 19th of 2023, EA rolled a server-side patch that disables the Origin frontend entirely.
-While the launcher still works after running StayOnOrigin+, the in-app browser now displays the message "Please use EA App to continue" instead of showing the user's library and the Origin Store.
-It is not know yet if there's a way around this issue (contact me if you know of any workarounds), but considering this seems to be on the server side, I doubt there's much that can be done.
-If a workaround is found, I will try my best to patch this app, but in the meantime, the repository will be archived, and the app is not expected to work.
+As of June 19th of 2023, EA rolled a server-side patch that hides the Origin frontend.
+While the launcher still works after running StayOnOrigin+, the in-app browser now displays the message "Please use EA App to continue" instead of showing the user's library and the Origin Store. [p0358](https://github.com/p0358) made a [much better app than mine](https://github.com/p0358/Fuck_off_EA_App), that circunvents that issue and allows you to continue using Origin.

-## TL;DR - EA rolled a server-side patch to Origin and broke my app.
+## TL;DR - EA rolled a server-side patch to Origin and broke my app, use [this one](https://github.com/p0358/Fuck_off_EA_App) instead

 ![image](https://github.com/VictorPLopes/StayOnOriginPlus/assets/77900343/ad602b14-5d81-4b42-8563-9b848337c360)